Cold-Water Trichome Refinery

 • This is what I tested

-• Separation dynamics is here
+• Separation dynamics are here

 • Here is the proof